rossbruniges/content.ross-eats.co.uk/wp-content/plugins/reporteur/readme.txt

 3. Oh, and you can hide the details and settings for your convenience.

 == Changelog ==

+= 1.0.2 =
+* plugins_url update for those who have a non-default plugin directory.

+= 1.0.1 =
+* Small date fix which occured only on 31st of March when checking for last month.

 = 1.0 =
 * Everything is created and working normally.